ttsahi/apollo-example/README.md

 # apollo-example
-Using apollo link in resolver
+Using apollo link in resolver.

+Type npm start to run the app.

+Type npm run debug to start debugging.